Devonta Smith Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Recent Performances

-- In last week's outing against the Chargers, Smith was targeted six times, picking up 116 yards on five receptions (averaging 23.2 yards per grab) while scoring one touchdown.
+- Against the Chargers last week, Smith was targeted six times and picked up 116 yards on five receptions while scoring one touchdown.

-- Over his last three outings, Smith has caught 11 passes for 192 yards and one touchdown.
-He was targeted 18 times, and averaged 64.0 yards per game.
+- Smith's stat line in his last three games shows 11 grabs for 192 yards and one touchdown.
+He averaged 64.0 receiving yards per game and was targeted 18 times.

 Smith's Philadelphia Teammates